MEET

 Long Bio

-Her instant national bestselling book, Restaurant Kid: A Memoir of Family and Belonging, was released on April 1, 2025.
+Her instant national bestselling book, Restaurant Kid: A Memoir of Family and Belonging, was released in 2025 and named one of CBC Books’ Best Books of 2025.

 Short Bio

 Rachel Phan (she/her/hers) is a Toronto-based Chinese Canadian author.
-A graduate of Toronto Metropolitan University’s Master of Journalism program, she and her work have been featured on CBC and in The Wall Street Journal, Washington Post, Toronto Star, HuffPost, National Post, Chatelaine, and Maclean’s.
+A graduate of Toronto Metropolitan University’s Master of Journalism program, she and her work have been featured on CBC, The Wall Street Journal, Washington Post, Toronto Star, HuffPost, National Post, Chatelaine, and Maclean’s.
 Her instant national bestselling book, Restaurant Kid: A Memoir of Family and Belonging, was released in 2025.